This post contains some affiliate links. Please see our disclosures for more information.

 Well, you are right here reading my own blog which earns me thousands of dollars a month.
-Not only does blogging help me share my expertise as a money expert, it helps me build my brand awareness, grows my audience and it gives me the opportunity to work with some amazing brands, try out some awesome products and, based on the content I have created here, I also get paid to write for several other outlets amongst other things - all of which contributes to my earnings.
+Not only does blogging help me share my expertise as a money expert, it helps me build my brand awareness, grows my audience and it gives me the opportunity to work with some amazing brands and try out some awesome products.
+Plus based on the content I have created here, I also get paid to write for several other outlets amongst other things - all of which contributes to my earnings.

 And the best part of it all?
 You can do it too with some time and commitment.